Tatxo Benet: Contemporary art collection and patronage

 One of the most important pieces in Tatxo Benet's Contemporary Art collection is Amen or The Pederasty by Abel Azcona, which was censored and persecuted by the Catholic Church, as well as Piss Christ by Andres Serrano and photographs by Ai Weiwei, which are considered to be some of the most recognized censored artworks in art history.

-In January 2020, Benet bought a nude, feminized painting of Mexican Revolutionary General Emiliano Zapata, La Revolución by Fabián Chairez.
-Descendents of Zapata sued Cháirez for defamation after the painting was exhibited at the Palacio de Bellas Artes in Mexico City.
-The painting will be taken to Cataluña to be exhibited alongside 25 other controversial paintings in Benet's collection.
+In January 2020, Benet bought a nude, feminized painting of Mexican Revolutionary General Emiliano Zapata, La Revolución by Fabián Cháirez.
+Descendants of Zapata sued Cháirez for defamation after the painting was exhibited at the Palacio de Bellas Artes in Mexico City.
+The painting was to be taken to Cataluña for exhibition alongside 25 other controversial paintings in Benet's collection.

 In 2019, Tatxo acquired the bookshop llibreria Ona from Montse Úbeda.
 The bookstore had dedicated over half a century to literature in Catalan and is scheduled to reopen its doors to customers in the center of Barcelona in time for Sant Jordi 2020.

+Andorran politician Rosa Gili Casals ordered that a piece of his artwork was removed from an exhibition on the grounds of national security.
+The artwork in question featured a cover of the Charlie Hebdo magazine and "all is forgiven".
+It was part of his exhibition at the Espai Caldes museum in Andorra and the whole exhibition was eventually closed.
+Rosa Gili confirmed the support for freedom of expression but the security concerns were paramount.